NickMcConnell/FAangband/docs/command.rst

 ================

 Full screen map (``M``)
-  This command will show a map of the entire dungeon, reduced by a factor of nine, on the screen.
-Only the major dungeon features will be visible because of the scale, so even some important objects may not show up on the map.
-This is particularly useful in locating where the stairs are relative to your current position, or for identifying unexplored areas of the dungeon.
+  This command will show a map of the entire level, reduced by a factor of nine, on the screen.
+Only the major terrain features will be visible because of the scale, so even some important objects may not show up on the map.
+This is particularly useful in locating where the stairs are relative to your current position, or for identifying unexplored areas of the level.
+Press a key, and if you are in wilderness you will get a diagram of the local area, which is scrollable (but may get less accurate as you get further away from your current level).

-Locate player on map (``L``) or Where is the player (``W``) This command lets you scroll your map around, looking at all sectors of the current dungeon level, until you press escape, at which point the map will be re-centered on the player if necessary.
+Locate player on map (``L``) or Where is the player (``W``) This command lets you scroll your map around, looking at all sectors of the current level, until you press escape, at which point the map will be re-centered on the player if necessary.
 To scroll the map around, simply press any of the "direction" keys.
 The top line will display the sector location, and the offset from your current sector.